[UPDATED SEPTEMBER 2023]

 Walking your dog in the dark

 Right now, the light is dwindling and there’s less and less of it each day.
-The sun doesn’t start creeping back until after the Winter Solstice on 21 December.
+The sun doesn’t start creeping back until after the Winter Solstice in late December.
 Until then, we’re in the dark.

 The dangers of night-time walkies